What is the Sticky Curriculum at Kestrel Mead?

 Awe, Wonder and Reciprocity

 Across the year, children will have the opportunity to experience a range of trips, visitors into school to enhance their learning and immersive learning lessons.
 We want to encourage the children to develop both their love of learning as well as their sense of curiosity.
 To help us to do that, we have invested in a subscription to Creative Learning Services, which means that we will have a selection of artefacts and books from time periods and countries, to help aid the children’s understanding.
 Each year group will also have a charity that they will either raise money for or work with in the community.
 This will be linked to their learning and will allow the children to also give back to the people in both our community and communities across the world.
-So far this year, Year 2 have worked with sheltered accommodation in the local area by delivering harvest parcels to the residents there and year 4 have completed a sponsored walk, with the proceeds going to Water Aid as part of their question ‘What’s happening to the world’s waters?’
+For example, Year 2 work with sheltered accommodation in the local area by delivering harvest parcels to the residents there and year 4 support Water Aid, raise money and awareness, as part of their question ‘What’s happening to the world’s waters?’

-This year, we have re-launched Golden Time as Friday Flair in KS2 in order to foster and develop the many talents of our children.
-The reason for this is to continue to develop the ‘whole child’.
-Autumn term focussed on improving confidence and voice.
-We had some wonderful clubs including: comedy club, singing club, dance club, poetry club, drama club, debate club, newsletter club, podcast club and campaign club, which led to our Friday Flair Showcase.
+As a school we believe in providing different opportunities during Friday Flair in KS2 in order to foster and develop the many talents of our children to continue to develop the ‘whole child’.
+Autumn term focuses on improving confidence and voice including: comedy club, singing club, dance club, poetry club, drama club, debate club, newsletter club, podcast club and campaign club, which leads to our Friday Flair Showcase.

 The spring term will focus on creativity, where children will be able to design and produce a piece of work over the course of the term.
 Teams will include: sewing, woodwork, paper craft, painting, drawing, cookery, animations and music.
 This will conclude in a Flair Fair, where children will be able to share their learning and creations through an exhibition.
 Summer term will be a ‘Get Active’ term, which will include a variety of sports such as rounders, yoga and football and we will celebrate the children’s successes with an amazing sports day at the end of the year.